Stopping deforestation ‘not costly’, must be Asia’s top priority with focus on integrity: Singapore’s climate action ambassador

 Representing the Monetary Authority of Singapore last year, Menon had announced two thematic funds under FAST-P, including a green investments partnership with the state investor Temasek, New York-based philanthropic organisation Allied Climate Partners and the World Bank’s International Finance Corporation, as well as an energy transition-focused fund with the Asian Development Bank and the Global Energy Alliance for People and Planet.

-The third investment theme was meant to be cover clean technologies that are emerging like hydrogen and carbon capture, utilisation and storage.
+The third investment theme was meant to cover clean technologies that are emerging like hydrogen and carbon capture, utilisation and storage.

-But Menon revealed on Thursday that the third theme, which has been renamed to “industry transformation”, will focus on hard-to-abate sectors like aviation, shipping, steel and cement, in addition to nascent low-carbon fuels such as hydrogen and ammonia.
+But Menon revealed on Thursday that the third theme, which has been renamed to “industrial transformation”, will focus on hard-to-abate sectors like aviation, shipping, steel and cement, in addition to nascent low-carbon fuels such as hydrogen and ammonia.

 More details about the three programmes, contributing partners for each theme and asset managers who will manage the respective funds will come at COP29 later this year, together with the amount of capital mobilised to-date, said Menon.